-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational support.
-At Carleton High School we identify and meet the needs of all students in order to allow them to arrive at – and even exceed – their potential.
+A child or young person has SEND if they have a learning difficulty or disability which calls for special educational support.
+At Carleton High School we identify and meet the needs of all students in order to allow them to arrive at, and even exceed, their potential.

 At Carleton High School we have an inclusive, holistic approach to SEND provision.
 All stakeholders at all levels now understand clear strategies and the importance of supporting all SEND students.
-All teaching staff have been trained on how to enhance the progress of all SEND students by removing all barriers to learning.
-There is open communication between school and home where there is a clear and common purpose to support all SEND students both academically and pastorally.
-Hence, significantly increasing Life chances for this group of students.
+All teaching staff have been trained on how to enhance the progress of all SEND students by removing barriers to learning.
+There is open communication between school and home, where there is a clear and common purpose to support all SEND students, both academically and pastorally.
+Hence, significantly increasing the life chances for this group of students.

 If a student with SEND is not making their expected progress we offer targeted intervention and whole-school initiatives.
 These include: